Golf Club San Diego

 A. The prize fund for regular Saturday rounds of golf will be funded by adding a surcharge of approximately $5 to the course fees for the day, payable by every participant.
 That money is returned as prize money to the winning participants in each round.
 If the surcharge is not sufficient to cover the prizes, the Club treasury will make up the difference.
 The Club will typically award prizes for the following bi-weekly event winners:

-• Low gross score, two places—$10 and $5
+• Low gross score, two places—$15 and $10 for front/middle tee players

-• Low net score, three places—$25, $15, and $10
+• Low net score, two places—$20 and $10 for front/middle tee players

-• Closest to the pin (two flights), every par 3 hole—$5 ea. or $10 for birdie
+• Closest to the pin (two flights), every par 3 hole— Payouts are $15/1-putt, $10/2-putt, $5/3-putt.

-• Eagles and Aces—$5 and $50 respectively
+• Eagles and Aces—$10 and $50 respectively

 • Special team games, as arranged by Club Event Coordinator—$5 per person